 Acupuncture is a wonderful tool as a supplement to traditional western medicine.
 It is one more way that we as veterinarians can positively affect our patients.
 It should be noted, however, that not all patients respond to acupuncture.
 Only about 30-40% of veterinary patients will have a noticeable improvement after a treatment.
 The typical patient will respond after the first treatment if they are "acupuncture responders".
 Most patients are seen weekly for 4 treatments, then as needed after that.
 The goal of medical acupuncture is to re-train the nervous system to "tune out" the painful nerve signals and return to a more normal state.
 Many patients need to only come in every several months after their initial treatment regimen.

-To schedule an appointment, or to talk to our Medical Acupuncturists, Dr. Teresa Hershey or Dr. Catherine Hageman, please call Westgate Pet Clinic at 612-925-1121.
+To schedule an appointment, please call Westgate Pet Clinic at 612-925-1121.
 Note, Westgate also offers Traditional Chinese Medicine Acupuncture.
 To learn more about this approach, click here.